damonallison/notes/data-science/mongodb/mongodb.md

 * Collections
   * A set of documents.
+  * Collections can be capped.
+Once the cap is reached, the earliest documents are evicted (FIFO).
+Documents cannot be deleted from capped collections nor can you shard a capped collection.
+  * Collections can have a TTL.

 * Documents
   * Records in a collection.
 Must have an `_id` field (primary key).
   * Documents are stored in `BSON`. `BSON` is a binary representation of `JSON` but contains more types.

+* Replica Set
+  * Automatic failover and redundancy

 ## Launching Mongo